OxPG-Informatics-and-Data-Science-Team/open-pharma-open-access-analysis/README.md

 ### Data processing
 * The R code in the '2.Data processing and visualizations.qmd' file can be used to preprocess the output from the API requests, create basic visualizations and calculate open access trends.

+Example results are shown in the 'sample output' folder.